cyrus-and/gdb-dashboard/README.md

 Modular visual interface for GDB in Python.

-This comes as a standalone single-file [`.gdbinit`][raw] which, among the other things, enables a configurable dashboard showing the most relevant information during the program execution.
+This comes as a standalone single-file [`.gdbinit`][raw] which enables a configurable dashboard showing the most relevant information of the program being debugged.
 Its main goal is to reduce the number of GDB commands issued to inspect the current program status allowing the programmer to focus on the control flow instead.

 ![Screenshot](http://i.imgur.com/g8I3suo.png)

-## Installation
+## Quickstart

-Just place [`.gdbinit`][raw] in your home directory, for example:
+Just place [`.gdbinit`][raw] in your home directory, for example with:

     wget -P ~ git.io/.gdbinit

+Then use GDB as always, the dashboard can be reached via the `dashboard` command and `help dashboard` is a good starting point to learn about all the features.

 ## Features